pyodide/pyodide/docs/index.rst

   :ref:`working-with-bundlers`.
 - If you are a Python package maintainer, see the documentation :ref:`building-packages`.
-- If you want to add a package to the Pyodide distribution, see the documentation on :ref:`adding-packages-into-pyodide-distribution.md`.
+- If you want to add a package to the Pyodide distribution, see the documentation on :ref:`adding-packages-into-pyodide-distribution`.
 - If you wish to experiment or contribute back to the Pyodide runtime, see the documentation on :ref:`building_from_source`.